Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Reduces workload

-The purchasing group handles all stages in the life cycle of contracts on behalf of the other parties in the group.
+The purchasing group handles all stages in the life cycle of the procurement contracts on behalf of the other parties in the group.
 Therefore, the individual businesses benefit from a significant reduction in their workload and are free to focus more on their core business.

 5. Improvement in best practices